Atlantic (1849 ship): Civil War Service (1861–1865)

+On April 6, 1861, Atlantic sailed from the former Collins Line wharf on Canal Street in Manhattan with 358 troops, 78 horses, artillery, food, and other supplies.
+She stopped at Fort Taylor at Key West, Florida and embarked additional troops, stopped at Fort Jefferson at Dry Tortugas, Florida, and sailed on to Pensacola, Florida.
+Her troops and supplies reinforced Fort Pickens, which the Union was able to use as a base throughout the Civil War.
+Confederate sympathizers refused to sell her coal, so Atlantic sailed to Havana for fuel on the return journey to New York.

 In July 1861, Atlantic sailed from the Brooklyn Navy Yard to Washington, D.C., with ordinance supplies, including eight heavy guns.

 In October 1861, the Union mounted an expedition to capture Port Royal on the South Carolina coast.
 The 3rd New Hampshire Infantry Regiment was embarked on Atlantic.
 The ship also served as the headquarters of the army component of the expedition under General Thomas Sherman.
 The expedition was successful, and Atlantic sailed a second round-trip to Port Royal carrying supplies for the troops ashore.
 Among the items in her hold was a printing press for the New South newspaper, one of the first occupation newspapers established by the Union.
 She returned to New York on December 20, 1861.
 She had in her hold 120,000 pounds of cotton which was sold to fund the war effort.
 She was towing USS R. B. Forbes, which had suffered a mechanical breakdown.
 This set a pattern for many of her subsequent trips to Port Royal.
 She carried military supplies south and captured commodities, mostly cotton, north.